Wild boar: Status in Great Britain

 Population estimates for the Forest of Dean are disputed as, at the time that the DEFRA population estimate was 100, a photo of a boar sounder in the forest near Staunton with over 33 animals visible was published and at about the same time over 30 boar were seen in a field near the original escape location of Weston under Penyard many kilometres or miles away.
 In early 2010 the Forestry Commission embarked on a cull, with the aim of reducing the boar population from an estimated 150 animals to 100.
 By August it was stated that efforts were being made to reduce the population from 200 to 90, but that only 25 had been killed.
 The failure to meet cull targets was confirmed in February 2011.

 Wild boars have crossed the River Wye into Monmouthshire, Wales.
 Iolo Williams, the BBC Wales wildlife expert, attempted to film Welsh boar in late 2012.
 Many other sightings, across the UK, have also been reported.
 The effects of wild boar on the U.K.'s woodlands were discussed with Ralph Harmer of the Forestry Commission on the BBC Radio's Farming Today radio programme in 2011.
 The programme prompted activist writer George Monbiot to propose a thorough population study, followed by the introduction of permit-controlled culling.

-In Scotland wild boar can be killed legally without a license and are culled by land managers as wild populations appear occasionally.
+In Scotland, wild boar are professionally referred to as 'feral pigs' as the genetics of the established feral populations may come from a mix of both wild boar and domestic pigs.
+They are now known to be present in Dumfries and Galloway and a number of sites in the Highlands, mainly centred around the Loch Ness area.
+They can be killed there legally without a license and are culled by land managers as wild populations appear occasionally.
+As of 2024, an agency that advises the Scottish government estimates that Scotland is home to a few thousand wild boars.
+Locals around Loch Ness that were interviewed by The New York Times believed that the boars were becoming an increasingly worse problem, and farmers noted that they had killed and eaten several lambs.

 Introduction to North America

-Wild boars are an invasive species in the Americas and cause problems including out-competing native species for food, destroying the nests of ground-nesting species, killing fawns and young domestic livestock, destroying agricultural crops, eating tree seeds and seedlings, destroying native vegetation and wetlands through wallowing, damaging water quality, coming into violent conflict with humans and pets and carrying pig and human diseases including brucellosis, trichinosis and pseudorabies.
+Wild boars are an invasive species in the Americas, having been introduced by European explorers and settlers in the 16th century to serve as a source of food.
+Wild boars now cause problems including out-competing native species for food, destroying the nests of ground-nesting species, killing fawns and young domestic livestock, destroying agricultural crops, eating tree seeds and seedlings, destroying native vegetation and wetlands through wallowing, damaging water quality, coming into violent conflict with humans and pets and carrying pig and human diseases including brucellosis, trichinosis and pseudorabies.
 In some jurisdictions, it is illegal to import, breed, release, possess, sell, distribute, trade, transport, hunt, or trap Eurasian boars.
 Hunting and trapping is done systematically, to increase the chance of eradication and to remove the incentive to illegally release boars, which have mostly been spread deliberately by sport hunters.